 The Importance of E-A-T in SEO

-Expertise: Do you really know what you’re talking about?
-Can you show that you have experience or qualifications in your field?
+Expertise: Do you know what you’re talking about?
+To back that up, are there any credentials or evidence that you have experience in this area?

-Authoritativeness: Are you recognized as an expert by others in your field?
-Do other reputable websites link to yours or mention you as a source?
+Authoritativeness: Are you regarded by others as an expert in the field?
+Are there many reputable websites linking to you or mentioning you as a source?

 Trustworthiness: Is your website secure?
-Do you provide accurate information?
-Are you transparent about who you are and how your business operates?
+Do you have accurate up-to-date information that can be easily verified by others?
+Do you clarify who you are and how you run your business?

 To improve your E-A-T: